thumbliner/thumbliner/bio.md

 Glad to have you!<br>

-The site is a self-contained frame of thought on the messy social science of human judgment.<br>
+The site is a self-contained and evolving frame of thought on messy social sciences.<br>

 All comments and remarks are welcome; please send three at a time.<br>